osmnlhn/Java-Banking_project/README.md

-Basiccreating checking and saving bank account with java
+Basic creating checking and saving bank account with java